melmoth-der-wanderer/quality-assurance-engineer-test/README.md

 - Have been used a combination of standard assertions and snapshot ones;
 - Structure and selected test scenarios must be discussed via pull-request procedure with a team;
 - Preferably, existent tests should be written in the lower layer, as there are no integrations at all.
 But the goal of this project was to show competence in e2e tests creation;
 - There is no API provided in that demo-app.
-In reality API opens a lot of possibilities to make tests better (for example: authentication via API, items list manipulating, etc);
+In reality API opens a lot of possibilities to make tests better (for example: authentication via API, questions list manipulating, etc);
 - Mobile emulation is also possible, but wasn't considered in this project as it is completely adaptive.